Offline Report Cards and Custom Dashboards

 • Not always achieving the purpose using realm queries might be efficient/possible.

-• Eg: consider a usecase where a mandatory concept is used in a program encounter.
+• DEPRECATED cause we should use Filter based on chronological data pattern from above.
+Eg: consider a use case where a mandatory concept is used in a program encounter.
 Now to check the latest value of the concept, its sufficient to check the last encounter and need not iterate all encounters.
 Since realm subquery doesn't support searching only in the last encounter, for such usecases, using realm queries not only becomes slow and also sometimes inappropriate depending on the usecase.
 So in such cases, using JS code for the logic, is more efficient. (refer the below code example)

 • Find dead children using concept value captured in encounter cancel or program exit form.